noodlecollie/v2mp/docs/V2MP.md

 * **Direct data transfer**: a single word from a CPU register is written to the mailbox, or a single word from the mailbox is read into a CPU register.
 This data transfer always completes in one clock cycle.
 * **Indirect data transfer**: given a memory address and a maximum number of bytes, both of which are held in CPU registers, one or more bytes are either read from the mailbox into the specified `DS` address, or written from the specified `DS` address into the mailbox.
 The data transfer is performed by the supervisor, and may take more than one clock cycle.

+If an indirect data transfer is in progress into or out of a mailbox, the mailbox is considered "busy".
+If no indirect data transfer is in progress, the mailbox is considered "ready".
+No new data transfers of any kind may be initiated on a mailbox while it is busy, or an [`IDO`](#faults) fault will be raised.

-When passing a message using indirect data transfer, it is assumed that a buffer of at least the specified size is present in `DS` at the given address.
+When passing a message using indirect data transfer, it is assumed that a memory buffer of at least the specified size is present in `DS` at the given address.
 Until the indirect data transfer has completed, accessing this buffer in any way may cause undefined behaviour.

 ### State

 If a device port has no device attached to it, it is considered "disconnected".
-A disconnected port cannot be operated on using a [`DPO`](#h-device-port-operation-dpo) instruction; if this occurs, an [`IDO`](#faults) fault will be raised.
+A disconnected port may not be operated on using a [`DPO`](#h-device-port-operation-dpo) instruction; if this occurs, an [`IDO`](#faults) fault will be raised.

 If a port does have a device attached to it, it is considered "connected".

-Depending on the state of the port's mailbox, a connected port may be read from or written to by the program using [`DPO`](#h-device-port-operation-dpo) instructions.
+A connected port's mailbox is controlled either by the running program or by the device.
+If the mailbox is controlled by the device, the mailbox's state is considered "unavailable", and the program is not allowed to perform any operations on the mailbox using the [`DPO`](#h-device-port-operation-dpo) instruction.
+If the [`DPO`](#h-device-port-operation-dpo) instruction is used on an unavailable mailbox, an [`IDO`](#faults) fault will be raised.

-A port's mailbox may be "readable", "writeable", or "unavailable".
-It may not be in more than one of these states at the same time.
+If a connected port's mailbox is not unavailable, it may be in one of three exclusive states:

-* If a mailbox is readable, this means that there is at least one byte of message data ready to be consumed by the program.
+* **Readable**: there is at least one byte in the mailbox that has not yet been read by the program.
-* If a mailbox is writeable, this means that there is at least one byte of free space available to be written to by the program.
+* **Writable**: there is at least one byte of free space in the mailbox that has not yet been written to by the program.
-* If a mailbox is unavailable, this means that it is neither readable nor writeable.
-An unavailable mailbox may not be read from or written to by a program, or an [`IDO`](#faults) fault will be raised.

-If a port's mailbox is readable or writeable, it may at the same time be either "busy" or "ready".

-* If the mailbox is busy, this means that an indirect data transfer is taking place, either writing bytes to the mailbox, or reading bytes from it.
-A mailbox may not change state between being readable, writeable, or unavailable while it is busy - any existing data transfer must first be completed.
-No new data transfers to or from the mailbox may be initiated by the program while the mailbox is busy, or an [`IDO`](#faults) fault will be raised.
-* If the mailbox is ready, this means that no indirect data transfer is taking place.
-A new data transfer may be initiated either to read from the mailbox or to write to it, depending on its readable or writeable state.

-It should be noted that the mailbox for any disconnected port is implicitly unavailable.
-If a port's mailbox is unavailable, the mailbox is also implicitly busy.
+* **Exhausted**: depending on the previous state, either all the bytes have been consumed from the mailbox by the program, or all available bytes in the mailbox have been written to by the program.
+Once the exhausted state is reached, the program should pass control of the mailbox back to the device.

+When control of the mailbox is passed back to the device, the mailbox reverts to being unavailable.
+The device is able to either consume the message that was written to the mailbox by the program, or write its own message into the mailbox for the program.
+It may do neither of these straight away, but must leave the mailbox in either a readable or writable state when control of the mailbox is passed back to the program.

+When the program passes control of the mailbox to the device, it may do so from any of the readable, writable, or exhausted states.
+However, if an indirect data transfer is in progress into or out of the mailbox, actual control of the mailbox is not passed to the device until the data transfer has finished.
+In this interim time, the supervisor retains control of the mailbox.

 ### State Diagram